 However, based on the class sizes seen in pictures, it would not be possible for that many people to have a proper review of the online material, Q&A, patient evaluations, and perform one-on-one treatments in under 4 hours for a Botox class and 4 hours for dermal filler class..

-9. No Risk of Paid Models at the Live Training (Score: 2 of 2)
+No Risk of Paid Models at the Live Training

-UPDATED: After this risk was exposed by A-T.com, AAFE has shifted to a “bring your own model” plan, at least publicly, instead of recruiting patients from the community.
+In 2025, AAFE has shifted to a “bring your own model” plan, instead of recruiting patients from the community for the Level one courses.
+This is good development.

 One gray area is when you attend one of the AAFE branded clinics for training that are run by a local nurse who was trained by AAFE in the past.
 It is entirely possible that paying patients from these practices could be used or offered to attendees.
-The same risks remain.
-If you offer to bring a friend or relative to receive your treatment, AAFE should allow this.
+If you offer to bring a friend or relative to receive your treatment, AAFE should allow this and not force you to use patients who pay AAFE to be there.

 When you enter into a teaching relationship, it should be collegial and not adversarial.
-The tone and language of the terms and conditions can give you a good idea.
+The tone and language of the terms and conditions can give you a good idea of the corporate culture.
+They mention that a course is refundable … but a $997 fee applies.

-Using their customers as potential marks for additional profit from extra levels of courses, buying memberships and renewals that are not required.
+Consider the value to you of extra levels of courses, and buying memberships and renewals that may not be required.

-Please use your own judgment when reading their reviews.
+Please also use your own judgment when reading their reviews.
 Most tend to have a very similar format with names like “Dr. K.” and they often compliment the instructor by his/her first name.
-Buyer Beware here.
+Please use your independent judgment about the validity of these reviews.